cuhanh1709/databricks-llm-travel-planner/README.md

 * Ingests weather data from an external Weather API and immediately cleans and normalizes it into a structured Delta table.
 This notebook extracts key features such as temperature, min/max values, sunrise/sunset times, and weather conditions while ensuring consistent schema and data quality.

 **2. Location Ingestion Description:**
 * Fetches restaurant and attraction data from the Google Places API and performs in-notebook normalization.
 Nested JSON fields (reviews, summaries, opening hours, parking options) are flattened and standardized before being written to Delta tables.
-03_gold_daily_context.ipynb Description: Creates the Gold daily_context table by joining cleaned weather and restaurant + attarction datasets into a single, curated view of the day’s travel context.

 **3. LLM Travelling Recommendation:**
 * Reads the most recent record from the Gold daily_context table and sends structured prompt with specific inputs to Google Gemini.
 The LLM generates concise, weather-aware travel and dining recommendations suitable for end users.